 Top 5 Places to Snorkel in Cancun, Mexico

 Snorkeling is a must-do for anyone vacationing in the Caribbean, so here are the top 5 places to snorkel in Cancun, Mexico.
-Apart from crystal clear waters, there’s a great selection of marine life to view with your snorkel mask, most notably, the whale sharks.
+Apart from crystal clear waters, there’s a great variety of marine life to view with your snorkel mask, from small fish to gigantic whale sharks.

 Where to Snorkel in Cancun, Mexico?

 You can snorkel off of Cancun’s beaches, but it’s much more enjoyable to take an organized snorkel excursion.
-This because an expert will take you to the reefs with the best views and help you move through it.
+This because an expert will take you to the reefs with the best views and help you throughout the tour.

 The 5 most beautiful places to snorkel in Cancun and its surroundings

 During your trip to Mexico, you will have a few opportunities to snorkel, but these are the one you can’t miss.
-These areas are located in the well protected National Marine Park and provide maximum visibility of schools of fish and marine life.
-Such life goes from sea urchins to eagle rays passing through all kinds of corals.
+These areas are located in the well-protected National Marine Park and provide maximum visibility of schools of fish and marine life.🐠 Such life goes from sea urchins to eagle rays passing through all kinds of corals.

 1. Punta Nizuc

-The Cancun snorkel area called Punta Nizuc is located at the southern tip of the island and is the closest offshore reef from the Cancun Hotel Zone.
-This reef area is home to turtles, starfish, lobsters and many other critters that live among the coral and algae.
+This snorkel area in Cancun is called Nizuc, it’s located at the southern tip of the Hotel Zone and is the closest offshore reef from the mainland.
+This area is home to turtles, starfish, lobsters and many other critters that live among the coral and algae.🐢

 2. Isla Mujeres

 Isla Mujeres is still a fishing island that receives flocks of tourists daily.
-The island village is only 5 miles long and half a mile wide, so you can explore it in a day.
+The island village is only 5 miles long and half a mile wide so that you can explore it in a day.
 A good option is to go to Playa Norte✨ with a slice of bread and attract plenty of tropical fish to snorkel with.
 However, the best spots are a bit further away from the shore: El Farito and Manchones.

-It’s very common to observe sea turtles when snorkeling in Isla Mujeres, so it’s a good idea to bring an underwater camera.
-AquaWorld’s day trip to Isla Mujeres offers a complete tour to the island including snorkeling, lunch, shopping and fun.
+It’s very common to observe sea turtles when snorkeling in Isla Mujeres, so it’s a good idea to bring an underwater camera📸.
+AquaWorld’s day trip to Isla Mujeres offers a complete tour to the island including snorkeling, lunch, shopping, drinks and so much FUN!💦